Andy Thomson (Scottish footballer): Coaching career

 Thomson started his coaching career as head coach of the University of Strathclyde's men's football team and he led them to the British Universities and Colleges League Championship in 2014 and 2015.
 Thomson then joined Edusport Academy as head coach, a football academy for young French players studying in Scotland, who currently play in the Lowland League.
 Thomson then joined the University of Stirling's men's football team, as assistant manager to the club's manager Shelley Kerr.
 In August 2017, Thomson was appointed assistant coach of the SWNT, joining up again with Shelley Kerr.
 He remained with the SWNT and the University of Stirling until March 2022, when he was appointed as Football Development Manager at the Motherwell F.C.
 Community Trust.

 Thomson has a UEFA A-Licence and holds an MSc in Performance Coaching from the University of Stirling.
 Since August 2017, Thomson had been coaching at the Scottish Football Association's Performance School at Braidhurst High School in Motherwell.

 On 28 February 2025, Thomson was appointed women's first-team assistant coach at Rangers.
+On 1 June 2026, he left Rangers to become head coach of Heart of Midlothian Women on a three-year contract, succeeding Eva Olid.